OpenEvalProject/evals/manuscripts/elife-00884/v1/manuscript.md

 ## Abstract

-10.7554/eLife.00884.001 Nucleation promoting factors (NPFs) initiate branched actin network assembly by activating Arp2/3 complex, a branched actin filament nucleator.
+Nucleation promoting factors (NPFs) initiate branched actin network assembly by activating Arp2/3 complex, a branched actin filament nucleator.
 Cellular actin networks contain multiple NPFs, but how they coordinately regulate Arp2/3 complex is unclear.
 Cortactin is an NPF that activates Arp2/3 complex weakly on its own, but with WASP/N-WASP, another class of NPFs, potently activates.
 We dissect the mechanism of synergy and propose a model in which cortactin displaces N-WASP from nascent branches as a prerequisite for nucleation.
 Single-molecule imaging revealed that unlike WASP/N-WASP, cortactin remains bound to junctions during nucleation, and specifically targets junctions with a ∼160-fold increased on rate over filament sides.
 N-WASP must be dimerized for potent synergy, and targeted mutations indicate release of dimeric N-WASP from nascent branches limits nucleation.
 Mathematical modeling shows cortactin-mediated displacement but not N-WASP recycling or filament recruitment models can explain synergy.
 Our results provide a molecular basis for coordinate Arp2/3 complex regulation.
-DOI: http://dx.doi.org/10.7554/eLife.00884.001

 ## Introduction

-Orchestration of many complex cellular processes, including cellular motility, endocytosis, and cytokinesis, requires tight control of the assembly and disassembly of actin filament networks (
+Orchestration of many complex cellular processes, including cellular motility, endocytosis, and cytokinesis, requires tight control of the assembly and disassembly of actin filament networks (Chhabra and Higgs, 2007; Pollard and Cooper, 2009).
+Actin-related protein (Arp)-2/3 complex is an important actin cytoskeletal regulator that mediates the assembly of branched actin filament networks by nucleating new (daughter) filaments from the sides of pre-existing (mother) filaments (Figure 1A) (Goley and Welch, 2006; Rotty et al., 2013).
+When isolated from most species, the complex is inactive, and activation requires binding to the side of a preformed actin filament and association with a nucleation promoting factor (NPF) protein (Figure 1A) (Pollard, 2007; Achard et al., 2010).
+In addition to binding Arp2/3 complex, NPFs discovered to date bind either actin monomers (type I NPFs) or filaments (type II NPFs) (Goley and Welch, 2006) (Figure 1B,C).
+Cellular branched actin structures contain multiple NPFs, including representatives from both classes, which frequently have non-redundant roles in actin network assembly (Galletta et al., 2008; Yamaguchi et al., 2005; Ayala et al., 2008).
+However, the mechanism by which multiple NPFs coordinately regulate Arp2/3 complex activity is poorly understood.

 ![Figure 1.](https://cdn.elifesciences.org/articles/00884/elife-00884-fig1-v1.jpg)

 **Figure 1.:** (A) Overview of branching nucleation depicting the required reaction components (Arp2/3 complex, NPF, actin monomers and actin filaments) and the resultant Y-shaped branches.
 The barbed and pointed ends of the actin filaments are labeled BE and PE, respectively.
 (B) Domain organization of prototypical type I (WASP/N-WASP) and type II (Cortactin) NPFs.
 WH1, WASP homology 1; B-GBD, Basic region and GTPase binding domain; V, verprolin homology (also known as WH2, WASP homology 2); C, central; A, acidic; NtA, N-terminal acidic region; SH3, Src homology 3.
 (C) Schematic overview of activation of Arp2/3 complex by two classes of nucleation promoting factors.
 Gray barbell indicates a generic N-WASP dimerization mechanism.
 Small black arrows indicate either recruitment of actin monomers to Arp2/3 complex by VCA, or recruitment of Arp2/3 complex to actin filaments by cortactin.
 Light blue areas on Arp2/3 complex indicate the two proposed CA binding sites.
-The SH3 domain of cortactin is shown here but is omitted in other figures for clarity.DOI: http://dx.doi.org/10.7554/eLife.00884.003
+The SH3 domain of cortactin is shown here but is omitted in other figures for clarity.

 WASP (Wiskot-Aldrich syndrome) and Scar (suppressor of cAR) family proteins, the best studied type I NPFs, have a minimal Arp2/3-activation region called VCA (verprolin homology, central, acidic, Figure 1B) (Goley and Welch, 2006).
 The V and C regions of VCA bind actin monomers (Kelly et al., 2006), and CA binds two sites on Arp2/3 complex (Padrick et al., 2011; Ti et al., 2011).
 Chemical crosslinking assays demonstrate that one CA site is on Arp3 and the other spans Arp2 and ARPC1 (Padrick et al., 2011).
 Using two CA binding sites, VCA is thought to recruit actin monomers to the Arp2 and Arp3 subunits, stimulating a conformational rearrangement to create an Arp2-Arp3-actin hetero-oligomer that mimics a stable actin filament nucleus (Padrick et al., 2011; Hetrick et al., 2013).
 Monomeric vs oligomeric VCA regions activate the complex with distinct kinetics, presumably due to differential engagement of the two sites (Padrick et al., 2008).
 Oligomerization of WASP/Scar proteins is thought to tune NPF activity in vivo (Padrick et al., 2008; Gohl et al., 2010; Footer et al., 2008), so dissecting biochemical differences between monomeric and oligomeric NPFs is an important challenge.